 We co-create and share technological prototypes and practices, that push and challenge the boundaries of digital arts and creative media practice.
 Our main focus is on making ‘data’ tangible, playable and readily available as a material, to generate new meaning and inform participation, audience engagement and innovation in the arts.

 Transtechnology Research is a transdisciplinary research group situated in the Faculty of Arts, Humanities and Business.
 Its constituency is drawn from historians, philosophers, anthropologists, artists and designers, and is led from a historical and theoretical perspective, with the objective of understanding science and technology as a manifestation of a range of human desires and cultural imperatives.

 Its overarching research project concerns the historical and philosophical aspects of science and technology and the popular arts.

 The faculty has substantial research excellence and international reputation across the disciplines of English, creative writing, history, education, contemporary arts practice, art theory and history, theatre, dance, performing arts and music, science and technology, digital arts, photography, art and technology, curatorial practice, architecture and environmental building.

-With over 6,000 postgraduate and research students in our international partnership, the Faculty of Arts, Humanities and Business offers far ranging interdisciplinary research expertise including two research institutes, the Arts Institute and the Pedagogic Research Institute and Observatory (PedRIO).
+With over 6,000 postgraduate and research students in our international partnership, the Faculty of Arts, Humanities and Business offers far ranging interdisciplinary research expertise, and includes The Arts Institute.